Every few days somebody asks me what was the wayward word or comment that snowballed into Debian's $120,000 legal bills.

 Now, in some groups like Debian, it appears the LGBT agitators have taken things to the opposite extreme.
 Even referring to a wayward horse that I saw escaping last week would get me in trouble, just as this reference to wayward communication caused a knee-jerk fascist reaction from Debian censorship.

 Is there some secret list of words that we are not allowed to use any more?
-When I heard about the defamation of Sony Piers by GNOME fascism and their refusal to tell us why they attacked him, I wondered if it was something trivial like this, did Sony use a word like "it" or "wayward" without permission?
+When I heard about the defamation of Sonny Piers by GNOME fascism and their refusal to tell us why they attacked him, I wondered if it was something trivial like this, did Sony use a word like "it" or "wayward" without permission?

 When a family, workplace or community works like this, where people are attacked for things they had no way to anticipate, we use the metaphor that you feel like you are walking on eggshells.
 Metaphors have been banned too.